bensonby/mpfi/README.md

 df = mpfi.load_all(None, 'C*.rpt', folder='data/')
 ```

+### Loading individual model point result files

+You can use the same MPF-loading function to load the individual model point result files.

 ### Loading .fac TABLE files

 Sometimes you need to load some `.fac` file as used for DCS/Prophet for extra mapping.